-Universal basic income (UBI) is a program often proposed by futurists and progressive politicians.
-It would provide a basic allowance for everyone in the city, state or country and could make a big impact on your budget.
+Universal basic income (UBI) is a program often proposed by futurists and progressive politicians in an effort to erase inequality.
+Though, many believe that it would be an economic disaster.
+Essentially, UBI would provide a basic allowance for everyone in a state, or throughout the entire country, and could make a big impact on your budget.
 But how would it work, exactly?
-Here’s a guide to universal basic income, the pros and cons of the concept and a look at some places that have already tried it.
+Here’s a guide to universal basic income, the pros and cons of the concept, and a look at some places that have already tried it.

 It’s been proposed on a national scale in the U.S., too, most notably by entrepreneur and former 2020 Democratic presidential candidate Andrew Yang.
 Yang’s Freedom Dividend suggested a supplemental income program for all U.S. citizens age 18 and older, which would provide a monthly basic income of $1,000.
 More recently, Senator Mitt Romney proposed a one-time payment of $1,000 to every American to help alleviate the economic impact of the 2020 coronavirus pandemic.